Computational-Plant-Science/pycyapi/README.md

 ## Status

-This project is in development and not yet stable.
 API coverage is still sparse, focusing mainly on `data` and `fileio` endpoints.
+It will likely stay this way as this project exists predominantly for consumption by [`plantit`](https://github.com/Computational-Plant-Science/plantit) and [`plantit-action`](https://github.com/Computational-Plant-Science/plantit-action).

 ## Requirements